Aptivi/NitrocidKS/README.md

 - Microsoft.VisualBasic.dll 10.0 (Debian and its derivatives: `sudo apt install libmono-microsoft-visualbasic10.0-cil`)

-- VLC Media Player (For TTS and playback for test shell) (Debian and its derivatives: `sudo apt install vlc libvlc-dev gtk-sharp2`)

 - Inxi application (For hard drive probation) (Debian and its derivatives: `sudo apt install inxi libcpanel-json-xs-perl`)

 - A console that supports native VT escape sequences, like [Konsole](https://konsole.kde.org/), [GNOME Terminal](https://wiki.gnome.org/Apps/Terminal), and so on.

-- Use the `isolated` binaries to get KS without Windows VLC dependencies.

 ## |-----+--> _Build Instructions_ <--+-----|